Montgomery St. Peter Montgomery St. Peter

 Port Douglas.
 A coastal town located between the Great Barrier Reef and Daintree Rainforest.
 It’s a popular place with access and excursions to both natural wonders.

 • Flagstaff Hill Walking Trail.
 A coastal trail with hillside views of Four Mile Beach and the deep blue ocean.
-Hike the trail an hour before sunset to watch for tropical birds like parquets and cockatoos.
+Hike the trail an hour before sunset to watch for tropical birds like parakeets and cockatoos.

 Places to Eat & Drink